aletheia-foundation/aletheia-admin/minutes-weekly-call.md

 * [x] Kade and Roo to research cryptoexchanges
 * [ ] Kade to start putting together a business plan for Aletheia Foundation

+## 16/10/2017

+## Attendees
+* Roo
+* Chris
+* Rob
+* Kade

+## Minutes from last meeting
+* Kade has decided Kraken will be the exchange Aletheia uses and Westpac the bank for opening a bank account
+* Roo got the submission system working
+* Kade Ran through Plasma with Roo, it's a long way off
+* Roo suggested looking into Casper as would make Aletheia cheaper to run
+* Was decided to put off September's community call until October as we have new volunteers starting

+## Action items from last meeting
+* [ ] Kade to start putting together a business plan for Aletheia Foundation

+## Items discussed

+## Action Items